facebookresearch/mmf/docs/source/notes/quickstart.md

 ## Inference

-For running inference or generating predictions, we can specify a pretrained model using it's zoo key and then run the following command:
+For running inference or generating predictions, we can specify a pretrained model using its zoo key and then run the following command:

 ```
 mmf_predict config=projects/m4c/configs/textvqa/defaults.yaml datasets=textvqa model=m4c run_type=test checkpoint.resume_zoo=m4c.textvqa.defaults